SilverCirclesDev/vaultora-dev/DATABASE_SETUP.md

-# SentinelLock Database Setup
+# Vaultora Database Setup

-This guide will help you set up the complete database for the SentinelLock cybersecurity website.
+This guide will help you set up the complete database for the Vaultora cybersecurity website.

 ## Quick Setup (Recommended)